 Western Sustainable Agriculture Research and Education (SARE)

-Grants of up to $75,000 to USA research institutions, agencies, and IHEs multiple western states and pacific territories for professional development opportunities in the field of sustainable agriculture.
+Grants of up to $75,000 to USA research institutions, agencies, and IHEs multiple in western states and Pacific territories for professional development opportunities in the field of sustainable agriculture.
 Eligible states and territories include Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming, American Samoa, Guam, Northern Mariana Islands, and The Federated States of Micronesia.
+Projects with a scope beyond a single state or area are encouraged.

 Professional Development Program Grants are designed to educate agricultural professionals about sustainable agriculture so that they, in turn, can help educate and train farmers and ranchers.
 Funded PDP grants must help achieve this long-term outcome: